TrailblazingMe/paid-leave-request/README.md

 **Paid Leave Request Program (State-Level Implementation)**

-Overview
+**Overview**

-**This project is a Salesforce-based Paid Leave Request Program implemented for a state in the U.S.
-The solution automates the submission, review, approval, and tracking of paid leave requests for qualified residents.
-The implementation leverages Salesforce Flows, Approval Processes, Reports & Dashboards, and MuleSoft integration for external data intake.**
+This project is a Salesforce-based Paid Leave Request Program implemented for a state in the U.S. The solution automates the submission, review, approval, and tracking of paid leave requests for qualified residents.
+The implementation leverages Salesforce Flows, Approval Processes, Reports & Dashboards, and MuleSoft integration for external data intake.

-Objectives
+**About the Paid Leave Program**

+The Paid Leave Request Program provides eligible residents with financial support and job protection when they need to take time off due to serious health conditions, caring for a family member, or bonding with a new child.
+The program covers:

+Family Leave: Bonding with a newborn, adoption, or caring for a family member with a medical condition.

+Medical Leave: When an individual is unable to work due to their own medical condition.

+Other Qualifying Leave: Includes personal safety leave and leave for military-related family support.

+Under this program, residents can apply for up to 12 weeks of family leave and 12 weeks of medical leave, with a combined maximum of 20 weeks per year.
+The state administers benefit payments, ensuring timely support for residents during their leave period.

+**Objectives**

 Streamline Leave Request Submission: Ensure smooth intake from the state’s website via MuleSoft integration.